ddeutils/ddeutil-workflow/README.md

 - [Configuration](#configuration)
 - [Deployment](#deployment)

-The **Lightweight Workflow Framework** was created for easy to make a simple metadata driven for data pipeline orchestration that able to use for **ETL, T, EL, or ELT** by a `.yaml` template.
+The **Lightweight workflow orchestration** with less dependencies the was created for easy to make a simple metadata driven for data pipeline orchestration.
+It can to use for **ETL, T, EL, or ELT** by a `.yaml` template.

+> [!WARNING]
+> This package provide only orchestration workload.
+That mean you should not use
+> workflow stage to process any large data which use lot of compute usecase.

 In my opinion, I think it should not create duplicate pipeline codes if I can write with dynamic input parameters on the one template pipeline that just change